North Grenville

 North Grenville is a township in eastern Ontario, Canada, in the United Counties of Leeds and Grenville on the Rideau River.
 It is located just south of Ottawa in Canada's National Capital Region.

-It was established on January 1, 1998, through the amalgamation of Oxford-on-Rideau Township, South Gower Township, and the Town of Kemptville.
+The Township of North Grenville was established on January 1, 1998, through the amalgamation of Oxford-on-Rideau Township, South Gower Township, and the Town of Kemptville.
 In 2003, a motion of the municipal council adopted the designation of 'municipality'.